The police released South Africa’s crime statistics for 2019/20 on 31 July 2020, a month earlier than expected.

-A third, important, method is crime rates (36.4 murders per 100,000 people).
-This provides insight into the extent of crime relative to the population.
-It’s vital for accurately determining whether crime has increased or decreased between years, and showing which areas have a higher risk of crime.
+A third important statistic is the crime rate (36.3 murders for each 100,000 people).
+This gives insight into crime relative to the population.
+It’s vital for accurately determining whether crime has increased or decreased from year to year and reveals which regions of South Africa have higher rates of crime.

 Murders of women and children

 The figures for murder of women and children are preliminary.
 According to Maj Gen Norman Sekhukhune, head of police crime research and statistics, verification of the dockets – which link a victim to a crime – could not be finalised due to the Covid-19 pandemic.

 In 2019/20, 18,635 attempted murders were reported to the police – down from the 18,980 reported in 2018/19.

 Gauteng recorded the largest number (4,639) of attempted murders, followed closely by KwaZulu Natal (4,161).